quartz-technology/dev.to/devops/reusable-workflow-to-push-image-with-github-actions/README.md

 Let's begin with a bit of context to understand why and when the usage of reusable workflows can be useful.

 Here's a list of exhaustive reasons:
-- You have some duplications in your actions, for instance when you want to build and push your application's services on a registry (like Docker Hub, GitHub registry...)
+- You have some duplications in your actions, for example when you want to build and push your application's services on a registry (like Docker Hub, GitHub registry...)
 - You identify common pattern, setup or steps in your CI, this could be setup step or whole processes where the only difference can be abstract with variables.
 For instance, you have same steps but in different directories.